CPTMUTCHELL/cbr-currency-converter/README.md

 ```
 6. Register a new user and sign in to convert currencies.

 Docker:
 1. Go to downloaded project folder, open cmd, run:
 ```
 docker-compose up --build
 ```
-Data will be saved in root directory (./postgres-data). wait-for-it.sh taken from https://github.com/vishnubob/wait-for-it
+Data will be saved in root directory (./postgres-data).

+wait-for-it.sh is taken from https://github.com/vishnubob/wait-for-it